Physical Environments

 • i.e. Checking out a book might actually involve acquisitions/cataloging/stacks management/reference/circulation (Marquez & Downey, 2015).

-• Occupancy counters on library homepage (especially in libraries with cafes or busy entrance areas) helps with anxiety & sensory overload (Boyer & El-Chidiac, 2023).
+• Occupancy counters on library homepage (especially in libraries with cafes or busy entrance areas) helps with anxiety & sensory overload (Boyer & El-Chidiac, 2023 [archived PDF from 2025]).

 return to top